-The Northern Hemisphere DJF trends in high-E, low- c_p , and compound extremes during the 1979-1999 and 1999-2019 periods are shown in Fig. 11, while the 1979-2019 global trends are provided in the Supplement for reference (Figs. S6-S8).
-The count of extremes is regarded as 0 (i.e., it is not undefined) for seasons with no detected RWP object, which is typical for low-latitude grid points.
-Overall, the analysis demonstrates that the aforementioned temporal variation of trends in seasonal-mean E and c_p is also reflected in the justifiably spottier and less statistically significant trend patterns of their extremes.
-The 1979-1999 positive high-E extreme trends between 40°N and 60°N and negative trends to the north and south of this band are succeeded by generally positive trends during 1999-2019; more prominently over N Pacific, China, northwestern N America, and the Mediterranean.
-In the case of low- c_p and compound extremes, a large part of the N Pacific and N America regions experiences weak to no trends in 1979-1999, but shifts to positive and often monotonic trends in 1999-2019.
-Given that 410 midlatitude grid points experience on average around 5 high-E, 5 low- c_p , and 4 compound extremes per winter3, monotonic positive trends of 0.2 extremes per year may be hardly perceptible to society, albeit rather substantial in the course of 20 years.
-Since this subsection aims to underline and illustrate the possibility for temporally-varying trends in shorter periods within 1979-2019, restricting the analysis to the Northern Hemisphere DJF season serves the purpose.
+The Northern Hemisphere DJF trends in high-E, low-cp, and compound extremes during the 1979-1999 and 1999-2019 periods are shown in Fig. 11, while the 1979-2019 global trends are provided in the Supplement for reference (Figs. S6-S8).
+The count of extremes is regarded as 0 (i.e.

+it is not undefined) for seasons with no detected RWP object, which is typical for low-latitude grid points.
+Overall, the analysis demonstrates that the aforementioned temporal variation of trends in seasonal-mean E and $c{\rm p}$ is also reflected in the justifiably spottier and less statistically significant trend patterns of their extremes.
+The 1979-1999 positive high-E extreme trends between 40 and 60° N and negative trends to the north and south of this band are succeeded by generally positive trends during 1999-2019; more prominently over the N Pacific, China, northwestern N America, and the Mediterranean.
+In the case of low- $c{\rm p}$ and compound extremes, a large part of the N Pacific and N America regions experiences weak to no trends in 1979-1999, but shifts to positive and often monotonic trends in 1999-2019.
+Given that midlatitude grid points experience on average around five high-E, five low- $c_p$ , and four compound extremes per winter, monotonic positive trends of 0.2 extremes per year may be hardly perceptible to society, albeit rather substantial in the course of 20 years.

+Since this subsection aims to underline and illustrate the possibility for temporally varying trends in shorter periods within 1979-2019, restricting the analysis to the Northern Hemisphere DJF season serves the purpose.
 Nevertheless, the respective analyses of Fig. 11 for the other seasons are provided in the Supplement (Figs. S9-S11).
-A notable aspect is that SON shows 415 similar behaviour to DJF over parts of the N Pacific in terms of the temporal trend variation in the three types of extremes.
-Smaller patterns of statistically significant trends emerge in MAM, with a decrease in high-E extremes over parts of Asia during 1979-1999 and N America during 1999-2019, as well as an increase during 1999-2019 in high-E and low- c_p extremes over parts of N Atlantic and N Europe, respectively.
-No apparent trends emerge in JJA, except from an increase in low- c_p extremes over parts of N Pacific and N America during 1979-1999.
-In general, the results of this subsection demonstrate that 420 temporally-varying trends emerge within 1979-2019 in the E and c_p seasonal distributions of some regions and seasons and this reflects on the occurrence of large-amplitude and/or quasi-stationary RWPs.
+A notable aspect is that SON shows similar behaviour as DJF over parts of the N Pacific in terms of the temporal trend variation in the three types of extremes.
+Smaller patterns of statistically significant trends emerge in MAM, with a decrease in high-E extremes over parts of Asia during 1979-1999 and N America during 1999-2019, as well as an increase during 1999-2019 in high-E and low- $c_p$ extremes over parts of the N Atlantic and N Europe, respectively.
+No apparent trends emerge in JJA, except from an increase in low- $c_p$ extremes over parts of the N Pacific and N America during 1979-1999.
+In general, the results of this subsection demonstrate that temporally varying trends emerge within 1979-2019 in the E and $c_p$ seasonal distributions of some regions and seasons, and this reflects on the occurrence of large-amplitude and/or quasi-stationary RWPs.